kalkin-courses/cse15l-lab-reports/lab-report-2.md

 ```
 If I'm on ieng6-201, I can go to http://ieng6-201.ucsd.edu:9530/ to access my web server.

 Note: It doesn't work if you aren't connected to UCSD-Protected or RESNET - Protected.
-There's a UCSD VPN that we can use to access the server on ieng6.
+There's a UCSD VPN that we otherwise.

  Below is the code for my simple search engine (also available in [this](https://github.com/kalkulator413/wavelet) github repo):
 ```